Guidelines for Reporting & Writing About People with Disabilities

 21 Ideas for Raising Awareness About Down Syndrome

-Click HERE for 21 ideas about how to spread awareness about Down syndrome!
+Click here, for 21 Ideas for Raising Awareness about Down syndrome!

 The Buddy Walk is a one-mile walk in which anyone can participate without special training.
 Buddy Walk was established in 1995 by the National Down Syndrome Society to celebrate Down Syndrome Awareness Month in October and to promote acceptance and inclusion